-- SCPI: An instrument-specific language built on the SCPI standard. - TSP: A programming language that you can use to send individual commands or use to combine commands into scripts.
+- SCPI: An instrument-specific language built on the SCPI standard. - TSP: A scripting programming language that contains instrument-specific control commands that can be executed from a stand-alone instrument.
+You can use TSP to send individual commands or use it to combine commands into scripts.